daviddalpiaz/bsl/README.md

 - AI = function learning?
 - keep a list of packages and why we're using them (and repeat within chapters?)
 - 0-1 BVD?
-- use FNN for knn
+- use caret for knn
 - ML != DS
 - () for functions?
 - [] for expectations?
 - practice in book?
+- caret book?

 ## Courses